-In order for the Board to efficiently provide strategic oversight of F&N, the Board delegates specific areas of responsibilities to five board committees (the "Board Committees") namely, the Board Executive Committee, the Audit Committee, the Nominating Committee, the Remuneration Committee and the Sustainability and Risk Management Committee.
+In order to efficiently provide strategic oversight of F&N, the Board delegates specific areas of responsibilities to five board committees (the "Board Committees") namely, the Board Executive Committee, the Audit Committee, the Nominating Committee, the Remuneration Committee and the Sustainability and Risk Management Committee.

 Each Board Committee is governed by clear terms of reference (the "Terms of Reference") which have been approved by the Board.
 The determination, amendment or alteration of the Terms of Reference of any Board Committee is a matter reserved for the Board's approval.
-For example, following the change of name of the Risk Management Committee to the Sustainability and Risk Management Committee ("SRMC"), the Board approved changes to the Terms of Reference of this Board Committee taking into consideration the additional role of the SRMC to assist the Board in carrying out its responsibility in determining environmental, social and governance factors ("ESG factors") identified as material to the business and monitoring and managing ESG factors.
+During the financial year ended 30 September 2019, the Board approved changes to the Terms of Reference of the various Board Committees with a view to complying with the Code of Corporate Governance 2018.